Important

 Sealant tape or butyl tape should be used between

-any trim fastened on the flat of panels so the hole in
+any trim fastened on the flat of panels so the gap in

 then the Ridge Cap.
 Gable trim is fastened in the 3/4"